 - More than 500,000 developers use Flutter every month.

 - Of all these developers 35% work for startups.

 So, Flutter is not just for web developers or app experts from startups.
 It is also a great tool for enterprise-grade apps.
 Now, that you choose Flutter app development services for your business, then testing needs to be planned well.
 But, what if you can auto-test your flutter apps!

 Let’s start with a demo app in Flutter and then auto-test it!

 The Demo App:

-Flutter apps are a little advanced than usual apps.
+Flutter apps are a little more advanced than usual apps.
 The Dart programming language is an excellent base for Flutter.
-It helps Flutter app development services to leverage technology stack for cross-platform development.
+It helps Flutter app development services leverage the technology stack for cross-platform development.

 While creating a demo app, you can use amazing documentation provided by the framework.
 You can get complete Flutter SDK for macOS, iOS, and even Android.
 Once you download the SDK file, you can add it to your local path with this.

 After adding the Flutter SDK to your local path, you need to hire a Flutter developer to create iOS and Android environments.
 Once you have everything in place, run the flutter doctor command, and check if the dependencies require any changes.